SparsePO: Controlling Preference Alignment of LLMs via Sparse Token Masks: Complementary Results

+Figure~\ref{fig:hh_winrates_all} shows the win rates against chosen responses for all baselines and systems.
+We find that SparsePO$[m_u=m_d]$ obtains +6.8\% over TDPO v1, +12.6\% over TDPO v2, similarly outperforming other baselines.

-\textbf{Evaluation.} For OpenLLM leaderboard evaluation, we employ EleutherAI Evaluation Harness library~\citep{eval-harness} and report scores normalized across tasks, as recommended by the leaderboard authors.\footnote{\url{https://huggingface.co/docs/leaderboards/open_llm_leaderboard/normalization}} In this way, individual task scores are reported in the same 0-100 scale, and final average scores are not biased toward one single task.
+In terms of reasoning tasks, we report results over the OpenLLM leaderboard v2 tasks with scores normalized across tasks, as recommended by the leaderboard v2 authors.\footnote{\url{https://huggingface.co/docs/leaderboards/open_llm_leaderboard/normalization}} In this way, individual task scores are reported in the same 0-100 scale, and final average scores are not biased toward one single task.
+The results, presented in Table \ref{tab:ollm-v2}, indicate that the tasks are extremely challenging for a model of the scale and training flops of Pythia 1.4B.
+Nevertheless, our proposed alignment strategy and its variants, SparsePO, demonstrate their effectiveness at balancing alignment goals and reasoning, with SparsePO[dense] being the best in average.

+In terms of specific reasoning and task type, the following can be noted.
+Firstly, our mask strategies are effective for certain types of reasoning.
+Although mathematical reasoning (MATH) poses a challenge to all systems, SparsePO[dense] outperforms all baselines, followed by SparsePO$[m_u \neq m_d]$.
+Similarly, SparsePO$[m_u \neq m_d]$ performs best at BBH, followed by SparsePO[dense], indicating a better handling of factual and world knowledge as well as algorithmic reasoning.
+Multi-step soft reasoning tasks (MuSR) are best handled by SparsePO$[m_u=m_d]$, followed by TDPOv2.
+However, tasks that require extensive knowledge (GPQA and MMLU-pro) pose a challenge to all systems, and our masking strategies in particular.

+In terms of average score, showcased in Table~\ref{results-leaderboard-hh}, SFT performs better than all systems, indicating a sharp trade-off between alignment objective and task performance, regardless of the PO strategy.
+This could indicate that by making a model more helpful and harmless, we sacrifice some reasoning capabilities~\citep{luo2023empirical}.
+Nevertheless, our proposed alignment strategy variants, SparsePO, demonstrate their effectiveness at balancing alignment goals and reasoning, being the best among PO strategies.